Train 140 teachers to use interactive methodologies that improve learning for 84,000 students.

 What is the issue, problem, or challenge?

 Afghanistan's education system has traditionally relied on teaching methods of rote memorization and dictation.
-School enrollment has been poor and dropout rates have been high.
+School enrollment has been low and dropout rates high.
 Afghanistan has one of the world's lowest literacy rates.
-As Afghanistan rebuilds its education system in the aftermath of war, teachers who have not used their skills in decades must be re-trained and must learn modern methods of teaching that encourage critical thinking and other cognitive skills central to learning.
+Teachers who have not used their skills in decades must be re-trained and taught modern methods that encourage critical thinking and other cognitive skills central to independent thinking and learning.

 Total Funding Goal: $43,000